Table of contents

 Stap 6 tag instellen

 In addition, there are three more check boxes you can check to send additional data along with your conversions.
-These are of particular interest to web shops.
-With this, you can make Google smarter.
-You send along additional data so Google gathers more insights about your customers.
-For these to function properly, it is essential to have a (GA4) data layer present on the website/shop.
+These are particularly interesting for web shops.
+They allow you to make Google smarter.
+You send extra data, so Google gathers more insights about your customers.
+For this to function properly, it is essential that a (GA4) data layer is present on the website/shop.

 Step 7: Create Trigger

-Click Triggers and then click the plus sign at the top right.
-In this blog, we will assume that you want to use purchases on your website as triggers.
-If you want to measure a different conversion (registration, application, forms, shopping cart, etc.) it works the same way, but with a different event/trigger.
+Click on Triggers and then click on the plus sign at the top right.
+In this blog we will assume you want to use purchases on your website as a trigger.
+If you want to measure another conversion (registration, application, forms, shopping cart, etc.) then it works the same way, but with a different event/trigger.

 Trigger aanmaken